Stem cells in a beaker

 Novo Nordisk believes that stem cell research is essential to understand how cells grow and develop, and how they are affected in different diseases.
 This knowledge allows us to use human pluripotent stem cells to develop cell therapies for the treatment of people suffering from serious chronic diseases in areas of significant unmet medical need.

 We recognise and respect that stem cell research may give rise to ethical questions that need to be thoroughly discussed in society.
 We are committed to being part of an open discussion about these matters, particularly in relation to the use of human pluripotent stem cells for development of new medicines.
-This concerns both the use of cells that are derived from a fertilised human ovum, known as human embryonic stem cells, and those derived from adult cells that are reprogrammed back to stem cells, known as induced pluripotent stem cells.
+This concerns the use of cells derived from adult cells that are reprogrammed back to stem cells, known as induced pluripotent stem cells.

 We urge all countries to establish regulation and legislation that will ensure that stem cell research and cell therapy development is appropriately controlled to ensure patient safety and protection of donor rights.